ariesclark/next-sitemap-x/README.md

 }
 ```

 Above is the minimal configuration to split a large sitemap.
-When the number of URLs in a sitemap is more than 7000, `next-sitemap` will create sitemap (e.g. sitemap-0.xml, sitemap-1.xml) and index (e.g. sitemap.xml) files.
+When the number of URLs in a sitemap is more than 7000, `next-sitemap-x` will create sitemap (e.g. sitemap-0.xml, sitemap-1.xml) and index (e.g. sitemap.xml) files.

 ## Configuration Options